Life Update Ahead:

 For those that have questions about this move, I also want to give a “real talk” update:

 Abacus is an amazing company with a culture that I don’t even know where to begin telling you about.
+They share many of the same values I embody.
 They make money fun, just like I strive to.
 And they’re not afraid to laugh at themselves or to tackle big issues like using your money as an instrument for growth and for creating an impact.
 Admittedly, they (we) need a website refresh because what’s there now doesn’t do the company service.
 That aside, there have been so many times in the recent weeks that I’ve wanted to share openly about the wonderful conversations and initiatives going on at this company, but haven’t been able to (until now).
 Please know that this incredible group of people is creating REAL change in the world and I can’t wait to be a part of sharing the message behind the work being done.

 For those that are concerned about my ability to “cut it” as an entrepreneur (yes, I’ve received some interesting feedback), I also want to share my perspective of this move (and Brian and I will be recording a podcast episode to talk through our decision process as well):